 Preply connects students with tutors to help them prepare for language tests and college exams as well as hobbies and creative pursuits.
 If you’re looking to build up your teaching and training experience by tutoring, Preply is a great database to pair you with potential learners.
 Tutors earn up to $550 per week (based on availability, subject, and background).
 While tutors don’t need to have certification to list themselves on Preply, they need to apply to be listed and must be proficient in the subject they plan to teach.
 Preply charges a commission from the lessons provided through their platform.

 Samespeak offers opportunities for potential coaches to learn how to teach English online.
 Courses are open to interested language coaches ages 16 and older who are native English speakers.
-Coaches earn $10 for each training session they complete.
+Coaches earn $10 for each 30-minute training session they complete.
 Coaches are provided with teaching instructions and materials.
 While coaches don’t need to be ESL teachers, teaching opportunities are based on student feedback and demand.

 Other ESL Opportunities:

-If you’re interested in teaching ESL and working with ESL students, there are two other options to consider as well: Tutoring home-stay students (hosting foreign-exchange students) or tutoring ESL students in your home.
+If you’re interested in teaching English online and working with ESL students, there are two other options to consider as well: Tutoring home-stay students (hosting foreign-exchange students) or tutoring ESL students in your home.
 This post from the Keeper of the Home discusses both options in depth.

 If you enjoy teaching, interacting with other cultures, and want to help others build their English skills, ESL teaching may be a great option for you.
 If you don’t have your certification, test the waters with opportunities that don’t require TESOL and other pre-qualifications while you pursue your certificate.

 Have you taught English online?
 Which company did you work for?
 I would love to hear about your experience!